kasparsd/limit-login-attempts/readme.txt

 2. Activate the plugin through the WordPress admin interface.
 3. Customize the settings from the options page, if desired.

-== Frequently Asked Questions ==

-= What do I do if I get a notice that it was unable to replace wp_get_current_user()? =

-This means another plugin or modification is already replacing this pluggable function (I do not yet know of any that do).
-Mail me with details about your plugins and we'll sort it out.
+If you have any questions or problems please make a post here: http://wordpress.org/tags/limit-login-attempts

 == Screenshots ==

 1. Loginscreen after failed login with retries remaining
-2. Loginscreen after failed login during lockout
+2. Loginscreen during lockout
 3. Administration interface in WordPress 2.7
 4. Administration interface in WordPress 2.5

 == Version History ==

+* Version 1.2
+	* No longer replaces pluggable function when cookie handling active.
+Re-implemented using available actions and filters
+	* Filter error messages during login to avoid information leak regarding available usernames
+	* Do not show retries or lockout messages except for login (registration, lost password pages).
+No change in actual enforcement
+	* Slightly more aggressive in trimming old retries data
 * Version 1.1
 	* Added translation support
 	* Added Swedish translation
-	* During lockout, filter out all other login errors.
+	* During lockout, filter out all other login errors
 	* Minor cleanups
 * Version 1.0
 	* Initial version